joshuabdixon/Anomaly-Detection-Ship-Engine-Maintenance/README.md

 The efficient operation of a ship's engine is crucial for the supply chain industry.
 Issues like overheating, poor lubrication, and fuel delivery problems can lead to increased risks, safety hazards, and downtime, impacting revenue.
 The objective of this project is to develop a robust anomaly detection system to monitor engine performance and predict potential maintenance needs.
 This can help reduce fuel consumption, prevent safety risks, and ensure timely deliveries.

-Key challenges include identifying rare anomalies (approximately 1-5% of the data) in a vast dataset and developing a model that can detect these issues in real time.
+Key challenges include identifying rare anomalies (approximately 1-5% of the data) in a vast dataset and developing a model that can detect these issues in real-time.

+## Key Findings

+Based on the analysis, several engine features exhibited more anomalies than others.
+This was apparent from the exploratory data analysis and remained generally consistent whether statistical or machine learning methodologies were used:
+- **Lubrication Oil Temperature**
+- **Coolant Pressure**
+- **Fuel Pressure**
+- **Engine RPM**

+These features are crucial for ongoing monitoring as they often indicate potential engine malfunctions when anomalies are detected.

 ## Statistical Techniques and Libraries